Rogdham/pyzstd/index.rst

     Compression level is an integer:

     * ``1`` to ``22`` (currently), regular levels.
 Levels >= 20, labeled *ultra*, should be used with caution, as they require more memory.
-    * ``0`` means use default level, which is currently ``3`` defined by underlying zstd library.
+    * ``0`` means use default level, which is currently ``3`` defined by the underlying zstd library.
     * ``-131072`` to ``-1``, negative levels extend the range of speed vs ratio preferences.
 The lower the level, the faster the speed, but at the cost of compression ratio.
 131072 = 128*1024.

-    :py:data:`compressionLevel_values` is some values defined by underlying zstd library.
+    :py:data:`compressionLevel_values` are some values defined by the underlying zstd library.

     **For advanced user**

     Compression levels are just numbers that map to a set of compression parameters, see this `v1.5.0 table <https://github.com/facebook/zstd/blob/v1.5.0/lib/compress/zstd_compress.c#L6149-L6254>`_ for overview.
-The parameters may be adjusted by underlying zstd library after gathering some infomation, such as data size, using dictionary or not.
+The parameters may be adjusted by the underlying zstd library after gathering some infomation, such as data size, using dictionary or not.

     Setting a compression level does not set all other :ref:`compression parameters<CParameter>` to default.
 Setting this will dynamically impact the compression parameters which have not been manually set, the manually set ones will "stick".